 Record and Stimulate

-The image above shows a recording made with a DT9812 board, which is one of the cheapest AD-DA boards available.
-All control parameters were left at their default values: I simply started the system, put my finger on the input terminal of the first data channel to generate some mains interference (50 Hz, being the UK), and then clicked the Start button.
+In the recording above all control parameters were left at their default values: I simply started the system, put my finger on the input terminal of the first data channel to generate some mains interference (50 Hz, being the UK), and then clicked the Start button.
 The recorded data are displayed in the main view to the right, while recording and stimulating parameters are controlled through the dockable tabbed Control panel to the left.
 Start, Stop and Save options are controlled using buttons above the main view.

 Each triggered acquisition constitutes an episode of data.
 Episodes can be of any specified duration, and you can stop acquisition mid-episode if you wish.
 You can set the acquire mode as single-sweep, or multi-sweep with refresh, or scrolling.
 You can manually or automatically append multiple episodes into a single data file, with the start of each episode marked by an event, or you can save multiple episodes into separate files, with automatic sequential numbering.